Overview

 EU-Mercosur trade agreement challenges and discussions

-Status of the agreement: signing, ratification, and next steps
+Status of the agreement: current situation and next steps